Urban Community Engagement Fellows Program

 Who Can Apply

-This fellowship program is for MSU graduate students with an interest in interdisciplinary team approaches to community engagement in urban areas.
+This fellowship program is for MSU graduate students with an interest in interdisciplinary team approaches to community engagement in Southwest Lansing.
 UCEF welcomes applicants from all colleges and programs.
 Applicants should be enrolled as full-time graduate students, making good progress toward degree completion, and in good academic standing.

 Expectations